outofcoffee/corebot/README.md

 Here, two actions are defined: `deploy-services` and `restart-services`, both tagged with `services`.
 This means you can do things like:

-	@rundeckbot lock services
+	@corebot lock services

 …and both actions will be locked.

 > Tip: There is a special tag set on all actions, named 'all'.
-This means you can do things like `@rundeckbot lock all`.
+This means you can do things like `@corebot lock all`.

 #### Security